 Masks & When to wear them –

-Per our county, mask mandates are in place and require the following:
+Per our county, a mask mandate is NOT in effect.
+Camp Kulaqua requires the following:

 In preparation for this retreat, we are planning a number of modifications to reduce the risk of exposure, adjusting to the local and state regulations as they continue to change: